 7.5.
 ICANN org should publish a summary of their overall BC and DR plans and procedures.
 Doing so would improve transparency and trustworthiness beyond addressing ICANN org’s strategic goals and objectives.
 ICANN org should engage an external auditor to verify compliance with these BC and DR plans.

-This recommendation can be considered implemented when ICANN org’s BC and DR plans and processes are thoroughly documented according to accepted industry standards, including regular audits that those processes are being followed, and when a non-US, non-North American site is operational.
+This recommendation can be considered implemented when ICANN org’s BC and DR plans and processes are thoroughly documented according to accepted industry standards, including regular audits that those processes are being followed, and when a non-U.S., non-North American site is operational.

-This recommendation can be considered effective when ICANN org can demonstrate how they can handle incidents that impact the whole US or North America.
+This recommendation can be considered effective when ICANN org can demonstrate how they can handle incidents that impact the whole U.S. or North America.

 Contracts, Compliance, and Transparency around DNS Abuse